Ergodicity and mixing for locally monotone stochastic evolution equations: The model and main results

 \section{The model and main results}

 We are interested in SPDEs with locally monotone drift and additive Wiener noise.
 Let $(\Omega,\Fcal,(\Fcal_t)_{t\ge 0},\P)$ be a filtered probability space satisfying the standard conditions.
 Let $H$ be a separable Hilbert space.
 Let $V$ be a reflexive Banach space embedded linearly, densely, and continuously to $H$.
-We would like to point out that we generally do not assume compactness of the embedding which enables us to consider certain unbounded spatial domains, namely, those of finite width.
+We would like to point out that we generally do not assume compactness of the embedding which enables us to consider certain unbounded spatial domains, namely, Poincar\'e domains\footnote{By definition, a \emph{Poincar\'e domain} is a domain that satisfies the Poincar\'e inequality.
+Domains of \emph{finite width} are examples of Poincar\'e domains.
+A domain $\Ocal\subset\R^d$ of \emph{finite width} fits by definition between two parallel $(d-1)$-dimensional hyperplanes, see \cite{AF:03}.
+Sometimes it is referred to as a domain which is bounded in one direction.}.

 We consider the unique strong solution $(X_t)_{t\geq 0}$ of

 where $(W_t)_{t\geq 0}$ is a $U$-valued cylindrical Wiener process on $(\Omega,\Fcal,(\Fcal_t)_{t\ge 0},\P)$ for some separable Hilbert space $U$, see~\cite{DPZ:14}.
 The locally monotone nonlinear drift operator $A:V\to V^\ast$ and the bounded linear operator $B:U\to H$ satisfy the hypotheses in Section~\ref{sec:hyp}, in particular, it has finite Hilbert-Schmidt norm $\|B\|_{L_2(U,H)}<\infty$.
 Note that $B$ can be equal to zero.